VIEW PDF OF RESIDENCE LIFE AND HOUSING LICENSE 2022 - 2023

 Residential facilities may be occupied only by the resident(s) assigned to that community as outlined in the Use of Residential Facilities, Rules Governing Residential Facilities and Covid-19 Safety Requirements sections of the Resident Student Handbook.
 Information pertaining to the Use, Care, and Responsibility for Room and Furnishing is also available in the handbook.

-The College may reassign a vacant space in a room or townhouse at any time.
+The University may reassign a vacant space in a room or townhouse at any time.
 While efforts are made to notify students of any changes, a new roommate may be assigned without prior notification.

 If a room is not entirely occupied and Residence Life and Housing does not anticipate assigning an eligible new roommate, the student may be offered an opportunity to pay a "buy out" rate for the vacant space from the date of vacancy through the remainder of the semester to ensure that the space remains vacant.
 This requires the signing of an additional agreement.
 If the student buys out a space for Fall Semester and space demand is high for Spring Semester, Residence Life and Housing may assign a student to that space for either or both of those terms.
 This option is not available when housing demand is high.
 If a student "buys out" a space in a room, the extra furniture will not be removed.

-The College reserves the right to change or cancel a student's room assignment without prior notification under the following circumstances.
+The University reserves the right to change or cancel a student's room assignment without prior notification under the following circumstances.
 Unless a request for release is approved, the student remains bound to the License.

-- The student is dismissed for academic reasons.
+• The student is dismissed for academic reasons.

-- The student is not properly registered at the end of the course add period for the semester or session in which they have applied for housing.
+• The student is not properly registered at the end of the course add period for the semester or session in which they have applied for housing.
 In this case, the student may reapply for housing if they subsequently re-enroll for classes, but housing will not be guaranteed.

-- The student fails to move in and/or occupy the assigned residence hall space by the start of classes.
+• The student fails to move in and/or occupy the assigned residence hall space by the start of classes.
 Residence Life and Housing may reassign them to another space or place the student on the waitlist.

-- The student fails to comply with any provision, policy, rule or regulation.
+• The student fails to comply with any provision, policy, rule or regulation.

-- The student is assigned to an ADA room and does not have a documented ADA need; the Student may be reassigned to accommodate one who does.
+• The student is assigned to an ADA room and does not have a documented ADA need; the Student may be reassigned to accommodate one who does.

-- The student behavior in a section of a residence hall is judged to be disruptive to the community; all or some students may be relocated to restore order.
+• The student behavior in a section of a residence hall is judged to be disruptive to the community; all or some students may be relocated to restore order.

 Students are required to vacate, return all keys to a Residence Life and Housing in-hall staff member, remove all personal belongings from residence hall space and complete move-out obligations (see below) within 24 hours of completing their last final examination or by the scheduled closing time, whichever comes first.
 Graduating seniors and those involved in Commencement may remain in the residence halls until the time designated by Residence Life and Housing.
-When the College terminates the license, students must remove all personal belongings from the residence hall space and return all keys by the designated time.
+When the University terminates the license, students must remove all personal belongings from the residence hall space and return all keys by the designated time.

 Students who have been released from their License during the academic year must vacate their residence hall room or townhouse within 48 hours of the approved date of release.
 The meal plan will cease on the day the student vacates their assignment, unless they notify the ID and Meal Plan Office of their desire for it not to be canceled.
 When a student is granted a release, any room charges paid in excess will be credited to the Student's account.
 Prorated amounts are credited by week, not by day.
 The effective release date is the date when all of the following move-out obligations have been met:

-- Personal belongings have been removed.
+• Personal belongings have been removed.,

-- Keys have been returned to a RLH staff member.
+• Keys have been returned to a RLH staff member.

-- The on-campus assignment has been inspected by a RLH staff member.
+• The on-campus assignment has been inspected by a RLH staff member.

-- The resident officially checks out of the room/suite/townhouse.
+• The resident officially checks out of the room/suite/townhouse.

 Security is the responsibility of all students, and students are personally responsible for abiding by the security policies pertaining to residence halls.
 Actions that compromise the security of residence or living areas will subject the individuals responsible to disciplinary action and related fees.
-The College will enter resident spaces as needed to ensure the safety and security of the individual space or the building.
+The University will enter resident spaces as needed to ensure the safety and security of the individual space or the building.

 We expect that all members of the residence hall community—residents, staff and visitors—act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
-All residential students are prohibited from creating a health or safety hazard within residence halls and dining centers and the College may request or require a resident to leave the residence hall if their continued presence in the housing community poses a health or safety risk for community members.
-Residential students are required to comply with health and safety laws, orders, ordinances, regulations and health and safety guidance adopted by the College as it relates to public health crises, including COVID-19.
+All residential students are prohibited from creating a health or safety hazard within residence halls and dining centers and the University may request or require a resident to leave the residence hall if their continued presence in the housing community poses a health or safety risk for community members.
+Residential students are required to comply with health and safety laws, orders, ordinances, regulations and health and safety guidance adopted by the University as it relates to public health crises, including COVID-19.
 Adherence to health and safety requirements applies to all residents, staff and visitors and extends to all aspects of residential life, including bedrooms, bathrooms, community kitchens, lounges, computer rooms, courtyards and other common spaces.

 Dining Services License: